thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

    cd /

-#.List the files available to the root user within the /root directory.
+#.
+List the files available to the root user within the /root directory.
 Executable files contain x in the permission string.

    .. note::